 Before we tackle tax loss harvesting, it’s important to define some key terms and concepts, and how those fit into the broader picture of crypto.

-Personal taxes are divided into two categories: ordinary income tax and capital gains tax.
-However, the possibility of tax loss harvesting originates from your crypto capital gains, so let’s start by properly unpacking that concept.
+You can divide personal taxes into two categories: ordinary income tax and capital gains tax.
+However, the possibility of tax loss harvesting originates from your crypto capital gains.
+So let’s start by properly unpacking that concept.

 What’s a Crypto Capital Gain?